Originally published Apr 17, 2018; updated Jul 3, 2019.

 Ready to get organized?
 Keep reading for five best practices in sales opportunity management.

 Although opportunity management isn’t the same as lead management, sales opportunities are closely related to leads.
 To determine whether an opportunity is worth pursuing, you need to identify some key facts about your lead.
 These include their responsiveness, budget, and purchasing process, as well as their authority to make purchasing decisions.
 This information will give you a realistic perspective on the likelihood of a deal going through.

-During this process, keep your sales pipeline organized by assigning a stage to each opportunity, such as “Needs Analysis” or “Identify Decision Makers”.As you learn more about your lead and their needs, you can update the opportunity stage accordingly.
+During this process, keep your CRM sales pipeline organized by assigning a stage to each opportunity, such as “Needs Analysis” or “Identify Decision Makers”.As you learn more about your lead and their needs, you can update the opportunity stage accordingly.